ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/5-FAQ/01-Mod-List-Misconceptions.md

 - **Is this the list for me?** - If you like the content I have curated/would like a very hardcore experience (Casual Profile Coming in 1.45 Official Release)
 - **Is the list in active development/actively supported?** - Yes
 - **Is this a mixmatch of mods?** - No
-- **Note:** Some users are currently experiencing issues where after installation, the game will not launch past NVHR.
-This is something we are currently figuring out (whether it be due to our compiled files or our installation guide not having the proper steps)

 <iframe class="yt-embed" width="650" height="315" src="https://www.youtube.com/embed/DkrqC55hjAg?start=3424" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>